 - Have at least two lunches with Supervisors or Team Leaders from other departments to grow my network and better understand how other areas of the organization work.

-(Now you’ll want to show that you’re now ready to produce at a high level and be a valuable member of the team.
-Your learning is never fully done, but this section should talk far less about learning, and really focus on demonstrating that what you’ll DO for the employer after 90 days on the job.)
+(Now you’ll want to show that you’re ready to produce at a high level and be a valuable member of the team.
+Your learning is never fully done, but this section should talk far less about learning, and really focus on demonstrating what you’ll DO for the employer after 90 days on the job.)